alecmaly/blog/_posts/2021/2021-12-8-Game-Hacking-Extracting-Meshes-to-Make-a-Minimap-HUD.md

 Enter AssetStudio ([Perfare/AssetStudio](https://github.com/Perfare/AssetStudio)).

-Using this tool you can import the unity assets into AssetStudio using: "File > Load file" or "File > Load folder" – for this particular game, you’re looking in the Maze_Data directory with the ‘level’ files.
+Using this tool you can import the unity assets into AssetStudio using: "File > Load file" or "File > Load folder" – for this particular game, you're looking in the Maze_Data directory with the 'level' files.
 In particular, level2.

 ![prefare assetstudio output](/assets/posts/2021-12-8-Game-Hacking-Extracting-Meshes-to-Make-a-Minimap-HUD/2021-12-08-14-01-14.png)